CISecurity/ControlsAssessmentSpecification/control-14/control-14.1.rst

 Dependencies
 ------------
-* Subcontrol 13.1: Maintain an Inventory of Sensitive Information
+* Sub-control 13.1: Maintain an Inventory of Sensitive Information

 Inputs
 -----------